 ARTICLE 10 In order to take part in the P360 event the participant must be at least 18 and own a valid license from any cycling federation affiliated to the UCI.
 The organization may eventually offer a valid license for the duration of the test.

-Article 11 Participants can participate in the P360 under two modalities: NON-STOP and RELAYS.
-The NON-STOP modality is based on individual participation or with a tandem (2 riders) and the whole route planned by the organization should be covered within a limited period of time.
-The RELAYS modality consists of teams of two, three or four riders where each covers one or more sections of the course provided by the organization within a maximum period of time.
+ARTICLE 11 The NON-STOP modality is based on individual participation or with a tandem (2 riders) and the whole route planned by the organization should be covered within a limited period of time.

 ARTICLE 15.
 We recommend that the participants in the NON-STOP modality may have a support team made up of one or two people who will be responsible to assist the cyclist during his participation in the P360.
 They travel with a private vehicle and will have access to some parts of the route to provide food, spare clothes and medication (if necessary).
 The support team must respect the traffic regulations and parking for each municipality.
 The support team has no right to the Finisher trophy.